HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Monitor the cooker until the temp stabilizes at 150°F. Check the temperature frequently and adjust the bottom vents to maintain 150-160°F. You'll get 18-24 hours of low heat using this method.

-In these pictures, I dried 24 tomato halves in about 26-1/2 hours.
+In these photos, I dried 24 tomato halves in about 26-1/2 hours.

 Remove Tomatoes As They Dry

-Each tomato is unique in size and moisture content and will dry at it's own pace.
+Each tomato is unique in size and moisture content and will dry at its own pace.
 Also, some parts of the cooker are hotter than others, so some pieces will dry faster.

 After 8-10 hours, start checking the tomatoes.
-Remove any pieces that meet the doneness test described in the "Drying Guidelines" section of this article.
+Remove any pieces that meet the doneness test described in the Drying Guidelines.
 Check and remove pieces every 60-90 minutes thereafter.

 As you remove tomatoes, rearrange the remaining pieces on the grate.
 If you notice "hot spots" where tomatoes dry quickly, move remaining ones into those spots for faster drying.